stavik31/Citizen-Centric-Human-Resource-Mangement-System/2024-04-09-meeting-minutes.md

      - In the end decided that it was not complex enough to add new ideas on top of what was already done
 - Ride share
   - Good idea but question of if it is viable or complex enough.
 Not enough data points -> where to get the data points from.

+- Decided for the next meeting to be on April 10th
+    - Goals to acheive by then:
+        - Brainstorm more ideas by reading the given text
+        - Set up website and get started on intial edits (Andi & Satvik)